What is happening

 The managed hosting providers listed below offer solutions that allow you to meet your PCI obligations after the Magento 1 end of life.
 These PCI DSS Level 1 Certified providers can help you implement compensating controls to mitigate the risks associated with the Magento 1 end of life.

 The options below are a selection of the Magento 1 alternatives that may work for you.

 - Nexcess Magento 1 Safe Harbor is a paid service provided by hosting company Nexcess.
 They provide security and technology upgrades as part of their hosting subscription for an additional fee.

-- WebScale is associated with the Magento Association to have partners deliver patches and security fixes.
+- WebScale works closely with the Magento Association to have partners deliver patches and security fixes.
 Their support comes with a WAF installed as a C-Name change which supports most known CDNs and Varnish solutions.
 Their solution allows merchants and developers to manage IP pings and traffic requests to create heuristic blocks and see real-time traffic analytics.

 Migrate to Magento 2

 If you decide migrating to Magento 2 is the best option and need development support for your migration, Stripe has verified Magento Experts who can help you.
-These verified partners are experienced with both Stripe and Magento and you can engage their services to help replatform your system to Magento 2.
+These verified partners are experts in both Stripe and Magento and you can engage their services to help migrate your system to Magento 2.

-Stripe is supported by all major e-commerce platforms.
-If you’re evaluating other e-commerce platforms outside of Magento, please consult Stripe’s ecommerce partner directory to find verified, pre-built e-commerce solutions to help you accept payments in your store.
+Stripe is available on all major e-commerce platforms.
+If you’re evaluating other e-commerce platforms outside of Magento, consult Stripe’s e-commerce partner directory to find verified, prebuilt e-commerce solutions.
 We partner with many e-commerce platforms to help you create the ideal shopping experience, from website to checkout optimization, with no coding required.